ThinkDataEd/curriculum/docs/unit2/campaign1.md

 variability within and between groups.
 They will have learned how to conduct and use permutations to model variability, perform informal inference, and how to do simulations to make predictions.

 ###**3.
-Survey Questions:** (students will enter data for the activities in which they participated only):
+Survey Questions:**:

-Use a random number generator to generate two random times a day for the next 5 days, including a weekend if possible.
+Use a random number generator to generate two random times a day for the next 6 days, including a weekend if possible.
 If a time falls within the school day, it is up to the discretion of the teacher to use this time or not.